How to plan trips with friends?

 There are a few places in life that demand clarity about the number of spots available and your commitment to claiming one of them: flights, VIP tickets, and dinner reservations at shmancy restaurants.
 You totally have the right to use this approach to make trip-planning less wishy-washy.

-• Then create an event invitation.
+• 2.
+Create an event invitation.

 Option 2: Make it a surprise party for everyone, including you